barrel/barrel-wordpress/README.md

 ### 4. Developer: Repository Setup & Synchronization

-Pantheon's initial codebase needs to be synchronized with GitLab, which is used as the truth respository.
-Eventually the below steps will be automated, but until that time, please follow the directions from our [documentation](https://docs.google.com/document/d/19W57tD2zPWJstSPmmVvtQuW5JXZE0zhpAZIcHgt5Xi8/edit#heading=h.szengpb25p06) for Development for Pantheon using [Lando](https://docs.devwithlando.io/installation/installing.html).
+Pantheon's initial codebase needs to be synchronized with GitLab, which is used as the truth respository. *Eventually the below steps will be automated*, but until that time, please follow the directions from our [documentation](https://docs.google.com/document/d/19W57tD2zPWJstSPmmVvtQuW5JXZE0zhpAZIcHgt5Xi8/edit#heading=h.szengpb25p06) for Development for Pantheon using [Lando](https://docs.devwithlando.io/installation/installing.html).

 This briefly consists of the following steps:

-- Assumes having cloned from Pantheon using the `-o pantheon` parameter.
+- Clone from Pantheon using the `-o pantheon` parameter.
 - Add the GitLab remote as "origin" after cloning from Pantheon.
-- Push master to GitLab (must have master permissions of the repo).
+- Push master to GitLab (must have master permissions of the project repo).

 #### Continuous Integration